tihilv/Omtt/docs/readme.md

 - assignment expression: `let c = 4`.
 - earlier declared variables: `c`.

-Every expression might end with semicolon.
-Multiple operations inside a `{...}` block must end with semicolon.
+Every expression might end with a semicolon.
+Multiple operations inside a `{...}` block must end with a semicolon.

 Every expression returns a value.
-For blocks the last expression treated as the result of the block.
+For blocks, the last expression treated as the result of the block.

 ### Data Types

 Omtt has dynamic typing.
-In most cases the left operand in binary operations defines the resulting type.
+In most cases, the left operand in binary operations defines the resulting type.

 When dealing with data objects, operator overloading (`+, -, *, /`) and `IComparable` are supported.
 Using literals only a subset of CLR types can be expressed: